U.S. Suspends Most Security Assistance To Pakistan

 In his first tweet of 2018, Trump said the U.S. "has foolishly given Pakistan more than 33 billion dollars in aid over the last 15 years, and they have given us nothing but lies & deceit, thinking of our leaders as fools.
 They give safe haven to the terrorists we hunt in Afghanistan, with little help.
 No more!"

 Ahead of Nauert's remarks, military spokesman Maj.
-Gen. Asif Ghafoor told a Pakistani news channel Wednesday that Pakistan would continue to cooperate with the U.S. but would not "compromise on national interests and prestige."
+Gen. Asif Ghafoor told a Pakistani news channel on Wednesday that Pakistan would continue to cooperate with the U.S. but would not "compromise on national interests and prestige."

 "Aid cuts will not hurt us," Pakistan's finance ministry head Miftah Ismail told Reuters.